MicrosoftDocs/visualstudio-docs/docs/designers/designing-xaml-in-visual-studio.md

 ---
 # Design XAML in Visual Studio and Blend for Visual Studio

 Visual Studio and Blend for Visual Studio both provide visual tools for building engaging user interfaces and rich media experiences with XAML for a variety of app types.
 Both interactive development environments (IDE) share a common set of features, including a visual XAML editor (designer).
-Blend for Visual Studio provides additional design tools for more advanced tasks such as designing visual states and creating animations.
+Blend for Visual Studio, which supports the WPF and UWP platforms, provides additional tools for designing visual states and creating animations.

 You can switch back and forth between Visual Studio and Blend for Visual Studio, and you can even have the same project open in both IDEs at the same time.
 Changes made to XAML files in one IDE can be applied via automatic reload when you switch to the other IDE.
 You can control the reload behavior by navigating to **Tools** > **Options** > **Environment** > **Documents** in either IDE.